fifth-postulate/finding-the-planets/book/manuscript/finding/javascript/collage.md

 So instead of dividing our value by the maximum value of a single image, we should divide by the global maximum.

-Create a separate executable that will determine the global maximum of all the measurements that we can use in determining the color of the pixel.
+Create a separate script that will determine the global maximum of all the measurements that we can use in determining the color of the pixel.

 ## Further Considerations